 I was born and raised on the Jersey shore, about an hour south of New York City, the youngest of four daughters.

-Colombian heritage and my father's Italian-American upbringing enriched the soil where my life took root.
+My childhood was a cultural melding of my mother's Colombian heritage and my father's Italian-American upbringing.
 Their "old world" values of faith, family, and hard work were the pillars of our home.
 We laughed hard and loud, but when we fought, we fought hard and loud too.
-No one realized that right along with the traditions and values handed down to us from generations past, the dysfunctional patterns and unhealed wounds had been passed down as well.
-Trauma endured became trauma inflicted.
-My family didn't lack love; we lacked emotional health.
-We didn't talk about our feelings.
-We didn't resolve conflict.
-We didn't learn how to feel and manage emotions so we coped by suppressing them, denying them, acting them out through explosions and drama, or escaping emotional pain through alcohol, relationships, the fantasy of an ideal life, and religion.
+Traditions, stories, recipes, and trauma were passed down from one generation to the next.
+The problem wasn't a lack of love; it was a lack of emotional depth.
+We didn't talk about our emotions, so we didn't learn how to manage them.
+We coped suppression, denial, acting out through explosions and drama, and/or escaping emotional pain through alcohol, drugs, romantic relationships, the fantasy of an ideal life, and religion.

 Everyone except me.

 The reward of success and the drug of praise weren’t enough to quell the pain I felt inside.
 While professional victories mounted, personal failures accrued.
-I knew how to play a role, on stage and off, but I didn’t know how to live.
+I knew how to play a role, on stage and off, but I didn’t know how to have healthy relationships.
 I was functioning with open wounds, passed down to me by loving but unhealed parents, and I was creating more.
-Unhealthy behaviors, developed to survive dysfunction and trauma, were now habits.
-People-pleasing, lying, burning the candle at both ends, ignoring my inner voice, silencing my gut's intuition, and trying desperately to appear tougher than I truly was were my life skills.
+Coping mechanisms, developed to survive dysfunction and trauma, were now habits.
+People-pleasing, lying, burning the candle at both ends, ignoring the voice of my heart, silencing my gut's intuition, conflict avoidance, and trying desperately to appear tougher than I truly was were my life skills.
 I was rarely authentic, and when I was, I was scared to death.
 Vulnerability and integrity were noble ideas I read about, not values I upheld.
 These habits were creating painful patterns in my life and relationships, and I didn’t know how to stop any of it.
 A split had occurred sometime during my childhood.
 There was the "me" that garnered the attention and approval of my parents and community - the strong, talented, impressive, secure me - and the "me" that I pushed down deep inside - hurt, afraid, confused, angry, and ashamed.
 My True Self and my False Self were two different people inhabiting one body.
 The pain was deep, dull, and unrelenting.
 It was the alarm that kept me awake at night and eventually led to an awakening.

 At twenty-three, I sought help.
 A desperate call to a therapist in midtown Manhattan was returned within minutes, and with that first meeting, a new path emerged before me.
 The work of my life changed from the pursuit of success to the pursuit of wholeness.
 I began exercising regularly.
 I changed my eating habits.
 Therapy, which had started as emotional triage, became a powerful tool of healing.
 I recall one session so well...